catalystneuro/tqdm_publisher/README.md

 ## Getting Started

 ### Basic Usage
 To convert an existing TQDM progress bar into a `TQDMPublisher`, simply swap the `tqdm` and `TQDMPublisher` constructors.

+You'll need to declare a callback function to handle progress updates, which you can declare wherever you like.

-Then, before iterating, subscribe to updates from the `TQDMPublisher` instance using the `subscribe` method.
+Then, before iterating, subscribe your callback to the `TQDMPublisher` updates using the `subscribe` method.

 #### Original Code
 ```python